developer-portal/content/tools/devassistant/developers.md

 # Creating assistants for DevAssistant

 This section is intended for developers that want to make their own assistants for their project.
-If you want to learn how to use DevAssistant, go to [Tutorials](tutorials.html).
+If you want to learn how to use DevAssistant, read [Getting Started with DevAssistant](tutorials.html).
 Furthermore, the tutorial is significantly condensed to be as clear and short as possible.
 For a much more detailed tutorial, visit [DevAssistant documentation](http://doc.devassistant.org/en/latest/developer_documentation/create_assistant.html).